StarbaseCo/starbase-platform-smart-contracts/README.md

 Afterwards, investor must trigger `BuyTokens` within TokenSale so the token purchase event goes through.
 Investor then receives purchased tokens right away.
 However, she will not be able to trade these tokens because token transfers are paused.
 They need to be unpaused for the transfers to happen and this must be done most likely after the crowdsale by the token owner.
 Token ownership after the crowdsale must be moved from the `TokenSale` contract to another Ethereum address, most likely the address of the project owner that is uses Starbase platform for its crowdfunding needs.

+* update May 2018
+  The token sale smart contract has been extended to accept `ETH` payments when the `enableWei` is set to true.
+If enableWei is trigerred and investor sends ether in the transaction then `buyTokens` will in turn call `buyTokensWithWei` which handles the ether purchase.

 Purchase process:

-Technically, the purchase flow happens as follows:
+Technically, the purchase flow happens as follows using STAR:
 1- a user that possesses STAR token must approve the crowdsale contract to transfer STAR tokens on its behalf.
 This happens on the Starbase client app which connects to Metamask.

 2- client app calls the `buyTokens` function passing user address as `beneficiary`, contract checks whether user has given it allowance to spend STAR tokens on user's behalf.